 Elaine was a charter member joining Golden Girls in 1989.
 She was a quiet soft spoken lady who tried her best at any position she was put in.
 She loved the joy of being able to play softball and enjoyed telling other senior women to come out and play as well.
 Elaine was a super supporter of the Golden Girls and had a "come back" wit that was incomparable.
-She was an active league player until her death when health reasons made her give up her cleats.
-But she remained an active associate after that.
+She was an active league player until health reasons made her give up her cleats.
+After that she remained an active associate until her death.

 Barbie Domingo Graham

 Barbie joined Golden Girls in 2000.
 She was a professional dancer and was involved in a group performing Hawaiian dances.
 She had her group perform for the Golden Girls at one of our Spring breakfast sessions.
 She was a go getter up until her illness became too much for her.
 She enjoyed the fellowship surrounding the Golden Girls activities.
 Barbie especially loved playing on the tournament team and bragged to everyone she saw about "her baseball team".

 Hazel "Hurricane" Parker